Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 - One course includes a compulsory on-campus contact workshop in Auckland or Manawatū.

 Join a large and growing workforce in New Zealand

-The New Zealand government is actively exploring ways to support, educate, professionally develop and grow the mental health and addiction workforce.
-Support workers represent over 30% of the mental health and addiction workforce and have been a primary driver of its growth over the past five years.
+Support workers represent over 30% of the mental health and addiction workforce.
+They have been a primary driver of its growth over the past five years.

 With Massey’s Certificate in Mental Health and Addiction, you’ll become a reflective and dynamic thinker, capable of demonstrating commitment to equity within a broad hauora wellbeing approach.

 You’ll be introduced to:

 - key concepts in mental health and addiction, its determinants and advocacy

 - te reo, tikanga and engagement with Māori

 - models and predictors of mental health, public health and addiction